 The schedule is determined according to whether the drug is used medicinally, its safety, and its potential to be abused:

-- Schedule I drugs have no medical use and are at high risk for being abused.
+- Schedule I drugs have no medical use and are at high risk of being abused.

-- Schedule II drugs also have a high risk for abuse but have medical uses.
+- Schedule II drugs also have a high risk for abuse, but they have medical uses.

 - Schedule III drugs have a lower risk of being abused than drugs in Schedules I or II and have medical uses in the United States.

-- Schedule V drugs have the lowest risk of being abused and are used medically.
+- Schedule V drugs have the lowest potential for abuse and contain limited quantities of certain narcotics.

 Here are some common drugs by drug schedule: